Raspberry Pi Kiosk

 SIGNAGE ORCHESTRATOR

-Signage Orchestrator is a central web interface you can use to schedule Raspberry Digital Signage and Raspberry Slideshow players to display URLs/slide media in a calendar-based timetable.
+Signage Orchestrator is a centralized web interface you can use to schedule Raspberry Digital Signage and Raspberry Slideshow players to display URLs/slide media in a calendar-based timetable.

 More information, installation and howto available on GitHub.